yanosliger-dev/interviewtest/README.md

 This has been created for the 3 part interview Technical Test Please find parts 1, 2 and 3 here

-Vagrant file is here for each part
-The Docker and Ansible with Vagrant is quite new to me really enjoyed these tasks.
-I have been working on Puppet for a long time with KVM and VMWare so change has been nice, it is like riding a bike :)
-I think there is a lot of room for improvement with the coding especially with the VM creation in rabbitmq, that could be done on the fly instead of using docker-compose file, but sadly I didn't want to run out of time and not have something finished for you.
+Usage:
+I have created Vagrant files for Virtualbox which you can find inside each directory.
+I used Ubuntu desktop 20 with vagrant, ansible and virtualbox to create the dec environment.

-To run the projects as you well know just cd into the project folder then 'vagrant up'
+To run the projects as you well know just cd into the project folder then 'vagrant up'.

-Any variables that need to be set can be found in roles/taskname/vars/
+Any variables that need to be set can be found in roles/"taskname"/vars/.

-Should use ansible vault to secure these for any playbooks used in the open
+Ansible vault would normally be used to to store sensitive config files or password combos, but in this case thought that simplicity is sometimes best.

 # Changelog
-16/10/2020 updated orig code to use pure ansible instead of docker-compose 16/10/2020 added mysqlcluster code
+ 16/10/2020 updated orig code to use pure ansible instead of docker-compose.
+ 16/10/2020 added mysqlcluster code.
-16/10/2020 added reddis cluster code
+ 16/10/2020 added reddis cluster code.